Day trip: History

 In medieval times a destination for such a trip would be religious (to a nearby shrine) or commercial (for example, to a seasonal fair).
-Later, in England, visits to stately homes by those who regarded themselves middle class became frequent, and it was the tradition to reward the butler or housekeeper with a tip (gratuity) for providing access to their employer's home.
-As such homes were meant for show, it is unlikely that the owning family would object, provided they were not in residence at the time.
+Later, in England, visits to country houses by those who regarded themselves middle class became frequent, and it was the tradition to reward the butler or housekeeper with a tip (gratuity) for providing access to their employer's home.
+As such houses were meant for show, it is unlikely that the owning family would object, provided they were not in residence at the time.

 The arrival of the railway excursion, often using Day Tripper tickets, in the mid 19th century saw the blossoming of a distinctive day-tripper industry.
 Trippers also travelled in their thousands by paddlesteamer or steamship to the many piers around Victorian era seaside resorts.
 The General Slocum excursion was an example.

 Cycling became a very popular day-tripper activity, especially amongst urban and suburban workers, from the mid-1880s onwards.

 Coach and charabanc outings followed as the internal combustion engine became reliable enough to get the paying customers out and back again.
 Works outings and church or chapel excursions were extremely popular until the 1970s.

 While all of the foregoing still exist, the modern day-tripper experience is usually by motor car as a result of the growth of car ownership.
 Also, airlines such as (formerly) Palmair promote day trips.